charliebeckstrand/gjendje/docs/configure.md

 ## `prefix`

 Prepend a namespace to all storage keys.
-Prevents collisions between apps sharing the same storage.

 ```ts
 configure({ prefix: 'myapp' })